 Fig. 1.
 (A) Map of the study area.
-The black triangles on the map represent the lakes analysed.
-(B) The growing degree days from 1990 to 2021 for the lakes analysed.
-The orange line indicates a linear regression between growth degree days and year.
+The black triangles on the map represent the lakes analyzed.
+(B) The growing degree days from 1990 to 2021 for the XXX lakes analyzed.
+The orange line indicates a linear regression between growing degree days and year.
 In the boxplots, the solid line indicates the median, the box indicates the interquartile range (IQR; 25th to 75th percentiles), the whiskers indicate 1.5 times the IQR, and the points beyond the whiskers indicate outliers.
 (C) The fluctuations of the scaled mean of catch per unit effort (CPUE) of the eight species.
 The mean annual CPUE is calculated across all lakes where the abundance index is available.